dainst/idai-field/desktop/src/manual/manual.en.md

 Please note that new images can only be imported via the menu "Tools" ➝ "Image management".
 However, the resource data of already imported images can be edited via CSV or JSON Lines import.

+For guidance on importing project configurations (.configuration), please refer to the ‘Project configuration’ section.

 ## Export